Founded in 1917, the Endless Mountains Veterinary Center, PC has a very long and vibrant history.

 2017 - February - Casey McPherson joined the practice as our financial controller.

-2017 - February - Jaimee Alsing joined the practice.
+2017 - February - Jaimee Alsing joined the practice as a small animal technician.

 2017 - March - Brian Trible joined the practice as our inventory manager.